 The American Academy of Pediatrics has made children’s oral health a priority.
 Early childhood caries (cavities) are the number one chronic disease among children.
 For this reason, it is important to get your child to the dentist early and continue with a regular routine of visits.

 Tooth decay can be prevented with proper care.
 During the dental cleaning, our hygienist will remove bacteria, plaque, and tartar from the teeth and gums.
 We can provide fluoride treatments and place sealants, when necessary, to help protect teeth.

-Our staff can also make recommendations to parents about at home care and other important topic such as thumb sucking, orthodontics, and wisdom teeth.
+Our staff can also make recommendations to parents about at-home care and other important topics such as thumb sucking, orthodontics, and wisdom teeth.

 Does Your Child Suffer from Dental Anxiety?